elekram/ag-disk-imager/README.md

 * Clean and partition the disk for you on the fly (supports UEFI and BIOS)
   * Ensuring never to overwrite your external boot drive for machines which enumerate their disks in and odd order
 * If desired, inject drivers from a local repository on the USB drive after imaging
-* Also inject an unattend.xml file of your choice into the completed image if required.
+* Also inject an unattend.xml file of your choice into the completed image if required
+* Cleanup stale windows bootloader entries
 * Detect and write the correct bootloader (UEFI/BIOS)

 ## Docs

-ag-disk-imager.ps1 needs to be in a directory with a file named 'manifest.json' and two folders: a 'wim' folder, a 'drivers' folder and an 'unattend' folder.
+ag-disk-imager.ps1 needs to be in a directory with a file named **manifest.json** and three folders: a **wim** folder, a **drivers** folder and an **unattend** folder.
 On the first run AG will check for, and if needed, create the folders required for you.
 A folder with the machine's model name (found in the firmware) will be created in the drivers folder.
-You will then be asked to place exported drivers into this folder.
+You will then be asked to place exported drivers into this folder, though you can option not to inject drivers if you so choose.

-## manifest.json
+## manifest.json (see example below)

-AG needs the computer model(s) listed in a manifest.json as key values, this value will be matched to the machine's model number in its firmware (see JSON example below).
+AG needs the computers you want to image model(s) listed in a **manifest.json** as JSON keys, this key will be matched to the machine's model number in its firmware (see JSON example below).
 It's from this information that AG will generate a menu for the user to select from when the script is first run.

-Each machine model listed will contain an object which must contain a key for the device's full name, named 'name', a key called 'config' which defines the tasks which get dynamically added to the program menu, and a 'tasks' key which lists the different imaging tasks and their options.
-The 'tasks' key then needs another nested object with 'wim', 'drivers' and 'unattend' keys.
+Each machine model listed will contain an object which must contain a key for the device's full name, named **name**, a key called **config** which defines the tasks which get dynamically added to the program menu, and a **tasks** key which lists the different imaging tasks and their options.
+The **tasks** key then needs another nested object as its value with **wim**, **drivers** and **unattend** keys.
 See example below for a clearer understanding.

-**Note:** the defaults key in the manifest does not need to be nested under 'tasks' as it doesn't require additional values.
+**Note:** the **defaults** key and its tasks in the manifest can be applied to all machine models and does not need to be nested under **tasks** as it doesn't require additional values like machine model keys.

 ```json
 {